treyhunner/treyhunner.github.com/source/_posts/2019-04-18-python-builtins-worth-learning.markdown

 Unlike the list `reverse` method (e.g. `numbers.reverse()`), `reversed` doesn't mutate (it just returns an iterator of the reversed items).

-Unlike the weird `numbers[::-1]` slice syntax, `reversed(numbers)` doesn't build up a whole new list: the lazy iterator it returns just retrieves the next item in reverse as we loop.
+Unlike the `numbers[::-1]` slice syntax, `reversed(numbers)` doesn't build up a whole new list: the lazy iterator it returns just retrieves the next item in reverse as we loop.
+Also `reversed(numbers)` is a lot easier to understand for new Pythonistas than `numbers[::-1]` (which just looks weird if you've never seen that particular use of slicing before).

 The non-copying nature of the `reversed` function along with `zip` allow us to rewrite the `palindromic` function (from `enumerate` above) without taking any extra memory (no copying of lists is done here):